WELCOME TO THE SACRED HEARTS PARISH PARENT RESOURCES PAGE!

 The Archdiocese of Boston requires that we present personal safety information to students in grades K-5.
 Students in grades 6-8 are also required to complete the Created for Love Program.
 The dates of these lessons as well as more information about content will be provided in advance of this instruction.

 Our program year is roughly 25 weeks in length.
-It begins in September and continues through April.
+It begins in September and continues through late April-early May.
 We rarely meet on holiday weekends.
 Calendar postcards and in-depth program calendars are available for all families.